Freshman Enrollment Information

 The University requires a non-refundable admission deposit of $200 from all freshmen accepted for the summer and fall terms.
 This deposit confirms your enrollment intention and secures a place in our freshman class.
 You should submit your deposit as soon as you determine that Florida State is definitely your college choice, but no later than May 1.
 If your deposit is not received by May 1, your admission to the University is subject to cancellation.

-All students are required to register for and attend a new student orientation.
-During this event, you meet in small groups to become acquainted with University policies and procedures, participate in academic advising, and register for classes.
+All degree-seeking undergraduate students are required to register for and attend a new student orientation.
+During this event, you will meet in small groups to become acquainted with University policies and procedures, participate in academic advising, and register for classes.
 If you have been accepted to the University for either the summer or fall term, you must pay the admission deposit before you are allowed to register for orientation.
-You should register for orientation as soon as possible after paying the admission deposit, but your registration and payment must be received no later than May 1 or your admission to the University is subject to cancellation.
+(The admission deposit does not apply to spring admits.)
+You should register for orientation as soon as possible after paying the admission deposit to ensure the widest selection of orientation dates, but your registration and payment must be received no later than May 1, or your admission to the University is subject to cancellation.
 The Office of New Student & Family Programs will begin mailing orientation information for the summer and fall terms in January and for the spring term in October.
 To learn more about orientation and registration, click here.

 Healthcare Compliance Information: As an incoming student you are required by Florida law to provide health history and immunization information to the Health Compliance Office before you will be able to register for classes.
 This is a one-time requirement.
 To access the required forms, click here.